 I get lots of emails and comments from my fine readers about the Southwest Companion Pass.
 So I thought I would compile some of the most frequently asked questions.
 If they asked the question, I’m sure there’s plenty of others who have the very same one.

-Note: To apply for any credit cards included in this post, please start at TRAVEL CREDIT CARDS on the main menu above.
+Note: To apply for any credit cards included in this post, please start at TRAVEL CREDIT CARDS on the main menu shown in the image below.
 This allows me to earn a commission — at no cost to you — to help pay the blogging bills :), so that I may continue to bring you great information free!
 I sincerely appreciate you taking this step!

-1. Can I use the 110,000 Southwest points I earned to get the Companion Pass for free flights?
+1. Can I use the 125,000 Southwest points I earned to get the Companion Pass for free flights, too?

 2. Do the bonuses on the Southwest credit cards count toward the Southwest Companion Pass?

 Yes!
 While generally Southwest does not allow anything described as “bonus” points to qualify toward earning the Companion Pass, Southwest Chase Rapid Rewards credit cards are the exception.
 ALL bonus points on these cards (but NOT bonus points on other Chase cards like Chase Sapphire Preferred) DO count toward the Southwest Companion Pass.

 3. Do I have to pay a higher fare on Southwest in order to use my Companion Pass?